lasercata/Synk/README.md

 # Synk
-Analyse trees and show diffencies
+Analyse trees and show diffencies.
+Useful to make backups.

+## Installing
+Download the script `Synk.py`
+Make it executable : `chmod +x Synk.py`
+Then you can copy it to `/bin` to ba able to launch it from anywhere (or add the path to the PATH)

 ## Usage
 ```